EthanNguyen112/Arduino-iot-webvideo/README.txt

 iot would be part of connecting and grabbing information from the internet such as the tempature, local time and brightness of day.

+libraries would have to be installed to save time and have the video recorder to work